pvhsl/pvhsl/README.md

 **Current Skills:**
 - Java

-Eventaully I want to dive into malware analysis, reverse engineering, and data recovery.
+My future goals are into malware analysis, reverse engineering, and data recovery.

-I want to learn C++ to experiment with security development in the future.

-How so? :

-- To analyze and reverse engineer malware
-- To recover and decrypt lost or maliciously encrypted data

 When I’m not coding, I’m exploring the world through my camera, it is my way to find peace and inspiration in nature.